MGC Challenge

 Inspire low impact development (LID) projects in your community.

-9. Implement low impact development techniques in all municipal construction projects.
+9. Implement low impact development techniques in all municipal/county construction projects.

 10. Adopt a policy or ordinance that encourages or incentivizes green infrastructure and low impact design in private development and construction projects.